Junjus/swupdate/doc/source/handlers.rst

 ------------------

 There is a handler gptswap that allow to swap gpt partitions after all the images were flashed.
-This handler only swaps the name of the partition.
-It coud be useful for a dual bank strategy.
+This handler only swap the name of the partition.
+It coud be usefull for a dual bank strategy.
-This handler is a script for the point of view of swupdate, so the node that provides it should be added in the section scripts.
+This handler is a script for the point of view of swupdate, so the node that provide it should be added in the section scripts.

 Simple example: